glennjones/microformat-shiv/README.md

 Count
 -----
 The `count` method returns the number of each microformat type found.
 It does not do a full parse so it is much quicker than get and can be used for tasks such as adding notifications to the UI.
+The method can take a `options` object as a parameter.
 ```javascript
     <script src="microformat-shiv.min.js" type="text/javascript"></script>
     <script type="text/javascript">